potatex2/funkin-pause/README.md

+Hyprefixation Status:
+- [ ] In Active Development
+- [ ] In Periodic Development
+- [x] Burnout / Other Hyperfocus

 # Haxe Wallpaper for Lively Wallpaper
 Oh, hey.
 You found another one of my hyperfixations lurking in the Internet.
 Well done.